 “Ooohhhhh Stone Cold Fever, yeah, so hard to see…I’ve got trouble in my backbone…”

-Of all the bassists to emerge from the late 1960s –early 1970s wave of hard rocking British bluesmen, the late Alfred Gregory Ridley was among the most distinguished by way of his founding membership in two legendary ensembles: Spooky Tooth and Humble Pie.
+Among the finest bassists to emerge from the late 1960s –early 1970s wave of hard rocking British bluesmen, the late Alfred Gregory Ridley was a founding member of two legendary ensembles: Spooky Tooth and Humble Pie.

-At the time of his passing in 2003, Ridley toiled in Tea, a modest blues band based in Spain where he resided.
+At the time of his passing in 2003, Ridley anchored Tea, a blues band based in Spain where he resided.

 Humble Pie, featuring Marriott, Peter Frampton, Jerry Shirley, Clem Clemson, and Greg Ridley were a major influence on a generation of rock musicians, and are long overdue for Rock ‘n’ Roll Hall of Fame honors.